Coach Matt Pippin

 We’re gong to use mobility training to target what I call "the big 3" - the shoulders, hips and spine.

 These areas are involved in just about every form of exercise, so targeting them with the mobility exercises I’m going to show you today will give you the biggest bang for your buck.
-They’re also the simplest way to make sure your joints and muscles won’t be screaming come February.
+They’re also the simplest way to make sure your joints and muscles won’t be screaming when you get back into your fitness routine.

 If you’ve never done CARs before, I’d highly recommending checking out my 3 must-have mobility moves.
 They’re the first thing I teach every person that I coach and are a non-negotiable.